At Danbo International Nursery School (DINS), we implement The International Preschool Curriculum (IPC).

 The IPC mixes an inquiry, play, thematic, and objective-based model of learning which is important in helping children understand why it is important to learn, what it is that they are learning and reflect on where they are in the learning process.
 Objective standards are important to accurately track progress and identify any weaknesses.

 All our teachers receive compulsory vocational training which includes professionalism, safety and ECE ( Early childhood education ) methodology.
 This is to ensure that the safety and wellbeing of your child are observed and enforced at all time and to ensure that teachers are adequately qualified and abreast on international best practices in early childhood education so that the IPC’s curricula and rigorous academic programs are applied accurately and consistently between schools.

 In addition, the IPC curriculum encourages active parental involvement, which is why every thematic unit comes with a corresponding parent newsletter.
 These are designed to inform parents of what is being taught in the classroom and includes several activities so that your child’s learning can continue at home.

-Music, sport and art are the three main areas on which we base our co-curricular programme.
+Music, sport, and art are the three main areas on which we base our co-curricular program.
 All of these contribute to the child’s intellectual and physical development, enhancing aspects such as creativity or knowledge of their own body, and fostering the child’s innate qualities.